 10:15 AM: The President holds a bilateral meeting with President Rousseff; the Vice President will also attend

-12:05 PM: The President and President Rousseff hold a joint press conference WATCH LIVE – White House Snapshot
+12:05 PM: The President and President Rousseff hold a joint press conference WATCH LIVE – White House Snapshot for June 30, 2015.
+We assume this was followed by lunch.

 Politics – PBS – Rundown